wkcn/MobulaOP/docs/tutorial-en.md

         return mobula.op.MulElemWise(a, b)
 ```

-The aforementioned codes can be seen at the docs directory of MobulaOP.
-[Code](https://github.com/wkcn/MobulaOP/tree/master/docs).
+The aforementioned codes can be seen at [the docs directory](https://github.com/wkcn/MobulaOP/tree/master/docs).

 I hope that MobulaOP will help you :)